← ServerPilot Docs

 /etc/phpX.Y-sp/fpm-pools.d/APPNAME.d/main.custom.conf

-Next, edit the file and change the value on this line to the maximum number of PHP processes you want the app to be able to have running:
+Next, edit the file and change the value on this line to the maximum number of PHP processes you want the app to be able to have running, for example:

 Finally, restart that PHP version with the command: